affinda/affinda-python/docs/models.md

 :vartype pdf: str
 :ivar parent_document: If this document is part of a splitted document, this attribute points to the original document that this document is splitted from.
-:vartype parent_document: ~affinda.models.SplitRelation
+:vartype parent_document: ~affinda.models.MetaParentDocument
 :ivar child_documents: If this document has been splitted into a number of child documents, this attribute points to those child documents.
-:vartype child_documents: list[~affinda.models.SplitRelation]
+:vartype child_documents: list[~affinda.models.MetaChildDocumentsItem]
 :ivar pages: The document's pages.
 :vartype pages: list[~affinda.models.PageMeta]
 :ivar is_verified: This is true if the "confirm" button has been clicked in the Affinda